 - Adenomyosis (a disorder of the endometrial tissue)

 - Cervical, uterine, or vaginal cancer

-If you’re concerned about abnormal uterine bleeding, please make an appointment with us so we can perform a full evaluation and workup.
+If you’re concerned about abnormal uterine bleeding, please make an appointment with us so we can review your medical history and perform a full physical examination and workup.
 If you can, keep a log of the dates that you begin and stop bleeding, and record whether the bleeding was light, medium, or heavy, and as well as any other symptoms you may have.